nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-The limit for chicken rice is now 3.5 kg
+The limit for 'chicken rice' is now 3.5 kg!
 ____________________________________________________________
 ```

-💡 *Note*:
+❕ *Tip*:

 * When adding new wastage to the Dish exceeds the limit, you will receive a prompt that the current Dish limit has exceeded.